goophile/tidb-aws-benchmark/README.md

 pip3 install boto3 paramiko
 ```

-Create an IAM role on AWS, with the following permissions:
+Create an IAM user on AWS, with `Programmatic access` type and the following permissions:

 - AmazonEC2FullAccess
 - AWSCloudFormationFullAccess